-Double-click on the command script [app-dir]/PaperCut NG/Configure CUPS.command, and enable monitoring on the appropriate printers.
+Double-click on the command script /Applications/PaperCut NG/Control Printer Monitoring.command, and enable monitoring on the appropriate printers.

 12.2.6.
 Step 6 - Test

 The secondary server should now be configured.
 Log into the system as "admin" and verify that the printers are now listed under the Printers section.
 Perform a multi-page test print on each printer and verify that print jobs are tracked correctly.